-- 2) In this respect, banks/DFIs shall not take more than 30 working days for the credit approval process (from the date of receipt of complete information).
-In this respect, the following minimum points shall also be considered: - i.
-The Pre-approval requirements and post-approval requirements (security/collateral documentation etc.) shall be advised preferably in one go. - ii.
+Banks & DFIs shall not take more than 15 working days for the credit approval process (from the date of receipt of complete information).
+In this respect, the following minimum points shall also be considered:

+- i.
+The pre-approval requirements and post-approval requirements (security/ collateral documentation etc.) shall be advised preferably in one go. - ii.
 The facility shall be disbursed only after security documentation is completed by the customer.